How to find out if someone has life insurance

 3. Contact the deceased person’s financial advisors

-4. Use life insurance search tools
+4. Use NAIC life insurance search tools

 The National Association of Insurance Commissioners (NAIC) and some state insurance departments offer free tools to help people search for unclaimed life insurance policies.